 - Customer Trust

-And last but certainly not least, there can be an impact to customer trust when a network does not perform as was presented to them during the design and approval stages of the project.
-For venue owners, the more troubleshooting, additional site visits, additional time spent testing and re-designing, all translates to inconvenience for their customers, and costs for them.
+And last but certainly not least, there can be an impact on customer trust when a network does not perform as was presented to them during the design and approval stages of the project.
+For venue owners, the more troubleshooting, additional site visits, additional time spent testing and re-designing, all translates to inconvenience for their customers and costs for them.

 iBwave Venue Model Examples with Incline Surfaces

-And now, just for fun, I'm including a short video to show off some of the impressive 3D models done in iBwave that take advantage of incline surfaces
+And now, just for fun, I include a short video to show off some of the impressive 3D models done in iBwave that take advantage of incline surfaces

 What has been your experience in using iBwave to design incline surfaces?
 Do you notice a difference?